cybera/policy-browser/notebooks/Affordability_doc2vec.md

 In the case of the cable incumbents the language used surrounding the issue of affordability again is surrounding affordability through the lens of the particular incumbent.
 There is popular bigram pairs surrounding the word "market" with common pairs in terms of "forc (force(s))" and "competit (competition)" as well as retail.
 There is also a small cluster surrounding the word "fund" with respect to receive and government.
 Much like the telecom incumbents, the discussion of affordability by cable incumbents is primarily focused on what is affordable in terms of the services they provide.

 ## Small Incumbents
-Showing bigrams with frequency $N \geq 1$ from 33 text segments.
+Showing bigrams with frequency $N \geq 2$ from 33 text segments.
 Honestly I don't think there's enough here to warrant any discussion.
 There's not much to see.
 It might be smarter to group these with cable or telecoms? oR just ignore them completely as this doesn't add anything to the discussion that we haven't already talked about.

 ![alt-text](images/small_doc2vec_afford_filter.png)

+Although I note that there is an interesting popular bigram between cost and service, which would indicate that small incumbents talk about "cost of service" with great frequency (16 times in all)

 ## 'Other' groups
 Showing bigrams with frequency $N \geq 3$ from 80 segments of text found by `doc2vec`.